ShanghuoLi/calcu/README.md

 # calcu
-calcu is python toolkit for calculating the physical paramters of molecular outflow and the total column density of molecule.
+calcu is a python toolkit for calculating the physical paramters of molecular outflow (`calf`) and the total column density of molecule (`calcol`).

 If you use calcu in your own publication, please cite Li et al 2020.